ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/abuse-prevention.md

 ***

-Load Impact might be used by someone to run illegal load tests on a site, effectively causing a denial-of-service attack on the site in question.
+LoadImpact might be used by someone to run illegal load tests on a site, effectively causing a denial-of-service attack on the site in question.
 We implement a number of measures to make our service unattractive to potential attackers.
 These measures include, but are not limited to:

 - Anonymous tests are limited in size and duration
   - The anonymous tests ramp up from 1 to 50 VUs during a 5-minute period.
 The maximum load level at the end of the 5 minutes will be equal to about 15 real users accessing the site simultaneously.